makma/custom-element-devkit/readme.md

 ## Plans
 1) Add options to inline CSS and JS into server's HTML output
-1) Add compilation into HTML
+1) Add compilation into HTML - DONE
-   1) With or without CSS and JS inlining
+   1) With or without CSS and JS inlining - DONE
 1) Add stylus support
 1) Better usage guide
 1) Hot reload if possible